mchemwotie/Zoho-desk/explanation.md

 ### Implementation Steps:
 1. After processing the request, we extract the current date and time timestamp.
 2. We then rename the request file by combining the original name with the extracted timestamp (e.g.,"Request_2023-08-22_094015.xlsx").
-3. Finally, the renamed file is moved to the Requests folder.
+3. The renamed file is then moved to the Requests folder.

 ## Enhancement 2: Capturing All Fields for Zoho Ticket Creation